jeet7223/yii2googleLogin/README.md

         ],
 ```
 <br>
-Then put your client and secret
+Then put your clientId and clientSecret
 <br>
 You will get keys in there devlope sites